Desolate Oath

 "Thank you for trusting me, Vash."

-Her fingers drag slowly across my tunic as she turns and walks toward camp.
-I watch her go before her cadence slows and she glances back at me.
+Her smile is reserved; her fingers drag slowly against my chest, but she pulls back.
+Her smile falls, brow creased as she hesitates, before turning toward camp.
+I watch, rooted in the moment.
+Her cadence slows and she glances back at me.

 No words escape her, but her eyes have command over my body, and I follow.